lockss/lockss-rtd-manual/docs/installing/installer.rst

          [ERROR] User namespaces must be enabled in RHEL/CentOS 7; see manual

       and :program:`install-lockss` will fail.
-See :ref:`Enabling User Namespaces in RHEL 7 and CentOS 7` for troubleshooting, then try again.
+See :ref:`Enabling User Namespaces in RHEL 7 and CentOS 7` for troubleshooting, then go back to :ref:`Invoking the LOCKSS Installer` to try again.

    .. dropdown:: Apparmor enabled but :program:`apparmor_parser` missing